n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailchimp/README.md

 ## Basic Operations

-- Create, delete, update, and get users on your marketing lists.
+* Member
+	- Create a new member on the list.
+	- Delete a member on the list.
+	- Get a member on the list.
+	- Get all members on a list.
+	- Update a new member on the list.
+* Member Tag
-- Add and delete user tags on your marketing list.
+	- Add tags from a list member.
+	- Remove tags from a list member.

 ## Example Usage

 This workflow demonstrates creating a new member for a list.
-You can also [find Mailchimp workflows on this website](https://n8n.io/integrations/n8n-nodes-base.mailchimp).
+You can also find the [workflow](https://n8n.io/workflows/413) on this website.
 This example usage workflow uses the following two nodes.

 - [Start](../../core-nodes/Start)
 - Mailchimp